nopnop2002/esp-idf-ssd1306/DeviceAddDemo/README.md

 I will record the results of my investigation and publish sample code.
 If you want to use SSD1306 and other i2c/spi devices at the same time, please follow the guide below.

+If any of the information below is incorrect, please let us know through an issue.

 # Using i2c interface

 ### Use multiple i2c devices on one i2c bus.